tardate/LittleCodingKata/ai/tripo3d/README.md

     * black bachi rather than untreated wood
     * some strange costume colours!

+NOTE: after doing a reverse image search, the results are suspiciously close to Ryu from Street Fighter and Sega Virtua Fighter Akira Yuki.
+I suspect strong hints in the training data...so the AI stole it!

 I'm doing this on the cheap, so can't export the v3.1 model results.

 Let's see how the legacy v2.5 model goes (as this one allows downloads)...